-53. The DOE has failed to provide an effective system for Title IX implementation, monitoring, and compliance across its schools statewide.

-54. Partly due to this lack of oversight, the DOE fails to provide equitable athletic treatment and benefits to Campbell female students in comparison to male students.
+- 55. The DOE has failed to provide an effective system for Title IX implementation, monitoring, and compliance across its schools statewide. - 56.
+Partly due to this lack of oversight, the DOE fails to provide equitable athletic treatment and benefits to Campbell female students in comparison to male students.

-55. As described below, the DOE's sex-based discrimination is evident in its: (i) athletic locker rooms, practice facilities, and competitive facilities; (ii) equipment and supplies; (iii) scheduling of games and practice times; (iv)

-availability and quality of coaching; (v) travel opportunities; (vi) medical and training services and facilities; and (vii) publicity and promotion.

-56. As described below, the OIA's sex-based discrimination is evident in its: (i) competitive facilities; (ii) scheduling of games; (iv) travel opportunities; and (iv) publicity and promotion.

-i.
-Locker rooms, practice facilities, and competitive facilities

-1. Absence of athletic locker room for female athletes

-57. Campbell is one of the many DOE high schools that fails to provide athletic locker room facilities to female athletes while simultaneously providing such facilities to male athletes.
+- 57. As described below, the DOE's sex-based discrimination is evident in its: (i) athletic locker rooms, practice facilities, and competitive facilities; (ii) equipment and supplies; (iii) scheduling of games and practice times; (iv) availability and quality of coaching; (v) travel opportunities; (vi) medical and training services and facilities; and (vii) publicity and promotion.15 - 58.
+As described below, the OIA's sex-based discrimination is evident in its: (i) competitive facilities; (ii) scheduling of games; (iv) travel opportunities; and (iv) publicity and promotion. - i.
+Locker rooms, practice facilities, and competitive facilities - 1.
+Absence of athletic locker room for female athletes - 59.
+Campbell is one of the many DOE high schools that fails to provide athletic locker room facilities to female athletes while simultaneously providing such facilities to male athletes.16

-&lt;sup>15 These are some of the factors that the U.S. Department of Education considers in determining whether a school provides equal athletics benefits and opportunities in compliance with Title IX.
+15 These are some of the factors that the U.S. Department of Education considers in determining whether a school provides equal athletics benefits and opportunities in compliance with Title IX.
 See 34 C.F.R. § 106.41(c).

-&lt;sup>16 DOE high schools usually have three types of locker rooms: P.E. locker rooms, gym locker rooms, and athletic locker rooms.
+16 DOE high schools usually have three types of locker rooms: P.E. locker rooms, gym locker rooms, and athletic locker rooms.
 P.E. locker rooms are used exclusively for physical education students during the school day.
 They are generally closed to student-athletes after school hours.
 Gym locker rooms are attached to the gym and primarily serve student-athletes participating in indoor sports (e.g., volleyball, basketball).
 Athletic locker rooms are typically stand-alone facilities (often near the school's athletic fields) that primarily serve student-athletes participating in outdoor sports (e.g., track and field, cross country, softball, baseball, football, soccer).
-Such athletic locker rooms typically are substantially larger and of higher quality than P.E. and gym locker rooms, and also contain more amenities such as toilet stalls, larger and more numerous lockers, showers, and offices.
-Some DOE high schools have athletic locker rooms attached as annexes to gym locker rooms, rather than as stand-alone facilities.
-For the purpose of this complaint, "athletic locker room" refers to a school's stand-alone athletic locker room.
+Such athletic locker rooms typically are substantially larger and of higher quality than P.E. and gym locker rooms, and also contain more

-58. Specifically, male athletes at Campbell have exclusive access to a stand-alone athletic locker room facility that is located near the athletic fields.
+- 60. Specifically, male athletes at Campbell have exclusive access to a stand-alone athletic locker room facility that is located near the athletic fields.
 This standalone athletic locker room is a very large facility that is at least two times the size of the gym-based locker room.
 The stand-alone athletic locker room has about 120 full-size lockers, showers, and at least four bathroom stalls.
-The stand-alone athletic locker room also has air conditioning and an office.

-59. By contrast, female athletes at Campbell have no standalone athletic locker room facility, whether located near the athletic fields or elsewhere on campus.
-That is, female athletes have no full-size lockers, no showers, no bathrooms, no air conditioning, and no office near the athletic fields.

-60. Instead, female athletes, including Plaintiffs, must carry their athletic gear around with them all day and have resorted to changing in teachers' closets, in the bathroom of the nearest Burger King, and even on the practice field, potentially in full view of bystanders.
+The stand-alone athletic locker room also has air conditioning and an office. - 61.
+By contrast, female athletes at Campbell have no standalone athletic locker room facility, whether located near the athletic fields or elsewhere on campus.
+That is, female athletes have no full-size lockers, no showers, no bathrooms, no air conditioning, and no office near the athletic fields. - 62.
+Instead, female athletes, including Plaintiffs, must carry their athletic gear around with them all day and have resorted to changing in teachers' closets, in the bathroom of the nearest Burger King, and even on the practice field, potentially in full view of bystanders.
 To use the bathroom, female athletes must run back to the main campus, use decrepit porta-potties (which are sometimes locked), or face crouching down in the bushes.
 Plaintiffs, who are part of the girls' water polo program, sometimes have no practical choice but to change on the bus.